lucasb-eyer/BiternionNet/README.md

 Simply running this file will download and extract all benchmark datasets necessary for the comparisons done in the paper.
 You *need* to run this file before most of the notebooks will work.

+## `Tosato Inspect.ipynb`

+While browsing through Tosato's datasets, I noticed some curious filenames, and used this notebook to investigate dataset-weirdnesses.
+Note that I did not attempt to fix any of the weirdness, as it would render comparisons meaningless.

+Results:

+- `QMUL` contains files suffixed with ` - Copy`, such as `001633.jpg` followed by `001633 - Copy.jpg`.
+  These are actual exact copies.
+Whether this is unintended, or a hacky way to give some data more weight, I don't know.
+- `QMUL` contains files suffixed with `_f`, but they are unique and not flips of other files, as one might guess.
+- `HOCoffee` has a lot of identical filenames but of different types, e.g. `head (1).png` vs. `head (1).jpg`.
+- `HOC` (aka `ETHZ`) contains files with matching names such as `norm_0002002.jpg` and `norm_0002002 (3).jpg`.
+These don't seem related, though.

+Given the above, I exhaustively searched for mirroring in the dataset but found none, meaning that mirroring is a valid data augmentation step.

+Besides the above, this notebook also plots the label distributions, which is mildly interesting.